-This preserve is one of the largest low-elevation, mature forest stands in the Champlain Valley.
+This natural area is one of the largest low-elevation, mature forest stands in the Champlain Valley.
 The soils here are deep and rich, and the mesic red oak-northern hardwood forest is one of the finest in western Vermont.
-Willmarth Woods flanks the 1,215-acre Snake Mountain Wildlife Management Area where there are eight rare plants and two known uncommon species, in addition to views of the Champlain Valley and the Adirondacks from the 1,287-foot Snake Mountain summit.
+Wilmarth Woods flanks the 1,215-acre Snake Mountain Wildlife Management Area where there are eight rare plants and two known uncommon species, in addition to views of the Champlain Valley and the Adirondacks from the 1,287-foot Snake Mountain summit.

 Why TNC Selected This Site

 TNC selected this site because of its unusually fine, mature mesic red oak-northern hardwood forest.

 What TNC is Doing